 As your first step in the planning process, you can check out our Getting Started guide.
 Regardless of whether you plan to participate in a CUA or non-CUA program, you must first attend a mandatory informational meeting we call CUAbroad 101: Getting Started to receive an overview of program options, eligibility requirements, deadlines, application procedures and also to have your initial questions answered.

-Follow instructions on the Application Procedures page.
+Start an application.
 Submit all your application documents BEFORE the deadline to secure your spot.

 It depends on the type of program you select.
 Most federal and state financial aid can be applied to programs sponsored by an accredited U.S. institutions.
 CUA aid (i.e. scholarships, grants and other awards) will not apply to non-CUA programs.
 Read more about Financial Aid and Education Abroad.